votinginfoproject/vip-specification/docs/built_rst/xml/elements/ballot_measure_contest.rst

 ====================

 The BallotMeasureContest provides information about a ballot measure before the voters, including summary statements on each side.
-Extends :ref:`single-xml-contest-base`.
+Extends :ref:`multi-xml-contest-base`.

 +------------------+-----------------------------------------+--------------+--------------+------------------------------------------+------------------------------------------+
 | Tag              | Data Type                               | Required?    | Repeats?     | Description                              | Error Handling                           |